SimonDelord/tekton/README.md

 This is my github repo for all Tekton related activities.\
 I am going to try to integrate some of the ACM functions with Tekton and see how they can be used together.\

-The environment is the following\
+The environment is the following:

-one OCP cluster used as a Hub/Dev environment.\
+   - one OCP cluster used as a Hub/Dev environment.
-one OCP cluster used as a Prod environment.\
+   - one OCP cluster used as a Prod environment.

-ACM is being used as a way of deploying:\
-triggers and pipelines to any cluster where developers will be using them\
-apps in both dev and prod environments\
+ACM is being used as a way of deploying: triggers and pipelines to any cluster where developers will be using them apps in both dev and prod environments

-GitHub is used as the code repo environment:\
-some repositories have been used for ACM to deploy
+GitHub is used as the code repo environment: some repositories have been used for ACM to deploy

-The use case is the following\
+The use case is the following:
-A developer logs into a service-portal to request an environment to deploy their app\
+   - A developer logs into a service-portal to request an environment to deploy their app
-This triggers the first pipelineRun - called initial-app-setup-pipelineRun\
+   - This triggers the first pipelineRun - called initial-app-setup-pipelineRun
-This pipeline does the following:\
-**Task1:** create a dev-git-repo (this is where the developer will deploy and test to the dev cluster)\
-**Task2:** create a prod-git-repo (this is where the code will deployed when it passes successfully tests and it will get deployed onto the Prod environment)\
-**Task3:** create an eventListener (this eventListener will be used to trigger the second pipeline when the developer modifies code within the dev-git-repo)\
-**Task4:** create a webhook in the dev-git-repo (this webhook will notify the eventListener every time there is a change within the dev-git-repo)\
-**Task5:** links the dev-git-repo to the dev environment via ACM \
-**Task6:** links the prod-git-repo to the prod environment via ACM \

 ## PipelineRun - initial-app-setup-pipelineRun

 This pipelineRun is used when a developer wants to request an environment to deploy their app.

+It does the following:
+   - **Task1:** create a dev-git-repo (this is where the developer will deploy and test to the dev cluster)
+   - **Task2:** create a prod-git-repo (this is where the code will deployed when it passes successfully tests and it will get deployed onto the Prod environment)
+   - **Task3:** create an eventListener (this eventListener will be used to trigger the second pipeline when the developer modifies code within the dev-git-repo)
+   - **Task4:** create a webhook in the dev-git-repo (this webhook will notify the eventListener every time there is a change within the dev-git-repo)
+   - **Task5:** links the dev-git-repo to the dev environment via ACM
+   - **Task6:** links the prod-git-repo to the prod environment via ACM

 ### Task1 - Create a dev-git-repo
 For this task, as usual, I did it the ugly way by running a script and using the GitHub API for creating a repo.\